Radoslaw-Wolnik/TwoTimePadCracking/README.md

 - CMake 3.15+
 - Boost (for graph visualization)
 - yaml-cpp (for configuration management)
+- cxxopts (for command-line argument parsing)
+- spdlog (for logging)
 - OpenCL (for GPU acceleration, optional)
 - GTest (for unit testing)